NVSL/linux-nova/README.md

 7. Using `write()` to modify pages that are mmap'd is not supported.
 8. NOVA doesn't provide quota support.
 9.  atime and mmaptime are not always updated properly.
 10. Moving NOVA file systems between machines with different numbers of CPUs does not work.
+11. Remounting a NOVA file system with different mount options may fail.

 None of these are fundamental limitations of NOVA's design.
+Additional bugs and issues are here [here][https://github.com/NVSL/linux-nova/issues]

 ## Building and Using NOVA